-On February 22, 2019, you’ll have to stay up fairly late to view the moon and Spica, the constellation Virgo’s brightest star, rising into your eastern sky.
-At mid-northern latitudes, look for the twosome to be up by around 10 to 11 p.m.
-At more southerly latitudes, the moon and Spica will rise earlier in the evening.
+On February 12, 2020, you’ll have to stay up late to view the moon and Spica, the constellation Virgo’s brightest star, rising into your eastern sky.
+At mid-northern latitudes, look for the twosome to be up by around 11 p.m. to 12 midnight.
+At more southerly latitudes, the moon and Spica rise earlier in the evening.

 Want to know when the moon rises in your sky?
 Click here and check the moonrise and moonset box.